X

 In the low desert of Arizona, you can expect blooms to begin in February for fall-planted corms and continue through May for spring-planted corms.

 For the longest vase life (10-12 days!) harvest when buds are colored and “squishy like a marshmallow” but not yet open.
 If they are harvested after opening, the blooms last about a week.
-Use a floral preservative to encourage long vase life.
+Use a floral preservative to encourage a long vase life.

 Deadheading plants encourage more blooms.